MetOffice/CSET/docs/source/contributing/architecture.rst

 finish_website
 ~~~~~~~~~~~~~~

-Runs at the end of the workflow and constructs the index for the visualisation
+Runs at the end of the workflow and creates the visualisation website.

-website from all of the produced diagnostics.
+It copies static files for the website to use, constructs the index of the
+produced diagnostics, and creates a symlink from the configured WEB_DIR to
+``$CYLC_WORKFLOW_SHARE_DIR/web``.

 housekeeping
 ~~~~~~~~~~~~